How to Protect Yourself from Identity Theft

 Criminals can use your personal information to take out loans and pay for goods and services in your name – leaving you to pay for the costs.
 Criminals can create unauthorized credit card transactions, forge checks from your bank account, or open new credit cards or new accounts.
 They can hack into your retirement or social security accounts.
-Your credit rating can be ruined for years.
+Identity theft can ruin your credit rating for years.

 How do I protect my personal information?

 ○ Place passwords on your credit card, bank, and phone accounts.
-Use strong passwords that are more than eight characters in length and contain both capital letters and at least one numeric or other non-alphabetical character.
+Use strong passwords that are more than eight characters in length.
+Make sure you use both capital letters and at least one number or other symbol.
 Do not use the same password for different accounts.
 Change your passwords at least once every 90 days.

 ○ Freeze your credit files with the three major credit bureaus so no one can access them without your permission.
-A security freeze helps avoid identity theft and prevents your files from being shared with potential creditors.
-You can write each of the three credit bureaus, and a sample request letter can be found at www.dojmt.gov/consumer/consumer.
+A security freeze helps avoid identity theft and prevents others from sharing your files with potential creditors.
+You will need to write each of the three credit bureaus.
+You can find a sample request letter at www.dojmt.gov/consumer/consumer.

 ○ Never give personal, bank or credit card information over the phone unless you called them first and trust the business.

 ○ Remove extra information from your checks.
-Information like your Social Security number and date of birth on your checks.
+You should not keep your Social Security number or date of birth on your checks.
 It is a good idea to be extra careful about this information.

 ○ Secure personal information in your home with a locking file cabinet or safe.